ABOUT US

-DRB is a community health organization providing culturally specific, wraparound services to Africans and other immigrant and refugee women and youth.
+At De Rose is a community health organization providing culturally specific, wraparound services to Africans and other immigrant and refugee women and youth.
 Our programs and services include:

-• mentoring immigrant and refugee youth plus career advising services and job placement
+We are committed to making a significant impact in our communities.
+Entering immigrant and refugee youth plus career advising services and job placement

-When COVID- 19 hit, the suffering of the African immigrant community in Portland became very apparent, and cases of mental health issues among African women and their families increased.
-There was also an increase in stress and fear due to the pandemic as well as an increase in homelessness because people were losing their jobs and working fewer hours.
-Therefore, DRB had to rise to the occasion and created an outreach service to provide culturally specific mental health services to women of African descent, feed the homeless, and provide mental and emotional support to the immigrant community.
+Therefore, DRB had to rise to the occasion and create an outreach service to provide culturally specific mental health services to women of African descent, feed the homeless, and provide mental and emotional support to the immigrant community.

 DRB philosophy is wrapped around the fact that everyone at one point will need a hand that will link and connect them to a purpose in life.
 DRB serves as that bridge.